Cloud-Code-Academy/developer-kickstart-materials/live-session-overviews/l6-apex-basics.md

 ## Lesson Outline (1h 30m Total)

+**Files for Reference (do not copy/paste):**
+- `force-app\live-coding\module2\ExampleFlowControlLoopsCollections.cls` – Apex class containing examples of flow control statements, loops, and collection manipulation that instructors can draw upon during live demonstrations.
+- `force-app\live-coding\module2\ExampleFlowControlLoopsCollectionsTest.cls` – Associated test class to illustrate how to verify the methods (useful for instructor review or deeper discussion).

 ### 1. Welcome & Session Context (5 min)
 - Recap last lesson’s SOQL basics and using query results in Apex.
 - Introduce today’s focus: **variables, data types, and collections**.